LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 This could have multiple reasons: function code non working, function invocation was not finished after 30s, Faas Quota limit was reached.
 #### Solutions
-Double-check you have enough api calls left for Faas.
-Also please verify that your Faas function is working.
-You can refer to the [Faas Documentation](liveperson-functions-deployment.html#testing-your-function) to find out how test your function code.
+Please verify and ensure that you have enough API calls quota left for FaaS function and make sure that FaaS function is working and invokable.
+Refer to the [Faas Documentation](liveperson-functions-deployment.html#testing-your-function) to understand how to test your function code.
-Also please verify your function has the current implementation as described in our [Custom Integration Documentation](third-party-bots-custom-integration.html)
+Furthermore, please ensure your defined function follow the standard implementation as described in Third-Party bots documentation for [Custom Integration](third-party-bots-custom-integration.html).
+Failure to do so will result in the erroneous result.

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.missing-response-body